CodonoTeam/cryptocurrency-exchange-script/docs/blockgum-withdrawal-processing.md

 ## Step 1: Configuration Check

 - **Cross Check**: First, ensure that Blockgum is configured correctly in the **Admin/options** area of Codono.
-- **Coin Configuration**: Navigate to `Config/coin` and check that coins like BNB and ETH have their main address configured correctly.
+- **Coin Configuration**: Navigate to **Admin/Config/coin** and check that coins like BNB and ETH have their main address configured correctly.
+- **Connect mobile app**: Check if mobile app can connect with blockgum node or not.
+If not then Blockgum node may be down or need license update due to expiry.

 ## Step 2: Verify Main Address Balance